tongpinmo/PSSNet/README.md

 python main.py -m train -e acacia
 ```

-if you want to train other datasets by yourself,just change the -e parameter.
+if you want to train other datasets by yourself, just change the -e parameter.